Open

 Directions

-From Highway 96, head north to Salmon River Road (Forest Highway 93) for ¼ mile, then turn left onto 15N17 (Camp Three/Wilderness Trails/Offield Saddle) Road.
-Follow this road for approximately 14 miles to reach Stanshaw Campground/Trailhead.
-The equestrian camp is on the left, and the trailhead is on the right.
+From Highway 96, take Salmon River Road (Forest Highway 93) for ¼ mile, then turn left onto Forest Road 15N17.
+Continue approximately 14 miles to Stanshaw Campground/Trailhead.
 Travel time is approximately 1¼ hours.
+Road is suitable for horse trailers.

 Amenities